cityofaustin/Residential-Permitting/_project_steps/interior-remodel/apply.md

 Use a separate page for:

-* Existing walls and features that will be demolished
+* existing walls and features that will be demolished,
-* Existing walls and features that will remain intact
+* existing walls and features that will remain intact,
-* Your proposed floor plan.
+* and your proposed floor plan.

 {% include diagram.html diagram="existing demo plan" %}